Holland V (TV series)

 Holland V (荷兰村) is a 2003 Singaporean drama series produced by MediaCorp.
-It stars Chen Liping, Xie Shaoguang, Patricia Mok, Cynthia Koh, Jeanette Aw, Vivian Lai, Pierre Png, Xiang Yun & Mark Lee as the casts of the series.
-It was the third long-running drama in Singaporean television history, and was modelled on the long running Hong Kong drama A Kindred Spirit.
-Like A Kindred Spirit, the main family in the series, the Mo family, operates a small restaurant (serving nasi lemak) in Holland Village (also known as Holland V, hence the title).
+It stars Chen Liping, Xie Shaoguang, Patricia Mok, Cynthia Koh, Jeanette Aw, Vivian Lai, Pierre Png, Xiang Yun and Mark Lee as the casts of the series.
+The series revolves around the Mo family operating a Nasi Lemak restaurant in Holland Village (or Holland V, also the title name for this drama).

 Originally intended to be 115 episodes long, the series was extended to 125 episodes after strong viewership.
-Holland V was also well received in the Star Awards 2003 ceremony as it became one of the two dramas to have won every one of four major acting categories (the other was The Dream Makers (season 2) in 2015–16).
+This drama was also well received in the Star Awards 2003 ceremony as it became one of the two dramas to have won every one of four major acting categories (the other was The Dream Makers II in Star Awards 2016).

 Plot

-Written by famed Singaporean scriptwriter Ang Eng Tee.
-Holland V, spanning more than 100 episodes, Holland V, as the title suggests, revolves around the quaint neighbourhood of Holland Village, particularly singling out the Mo Family.

-"Big Sister" Mo Wanwan is known not only for her famous nasi lemak, but also for her Herculean strength, huge appetite and rotund build.
+The main female character in the show is "Big Sister" Mo Wanwan (Chen Liping), whom is known not only for her famous nasi lemak, but also for her Herculean strength, huge appetite and rotund build.
 Yet, she hasn't always looked like that.
-The hefty-sized Mo used to be a pretty, svelte girl, and had a daughter, Lin Siting, with Lin Jingcai at the age of 18.
-Jingcai then brought the baby back home to be taken care of by his wife Su Yueping, who is unable to conceive.
+The hefty-sized Mo used to be a pretty, svelte girl, and had a daughter, Lin Siting (Jamie Yeo), with Lin Jingcai (Huang Wenyong) at the age of 18.
+Jingcai then brought the baby back home to be taken care of by his wife Su Yueping (Xiang Yun), who is unable to conceive.
 Ever since Jingcai was put behind bars for a crime he committed, Yueping forbids Wanwan from seeing Siting.
-The 2 women are always squabbling, and are known as 'the most quarrelsome duo in Holland Village'.
+The 2 women are always squabbling, and are known as "the most quarrelsome duo in Holland Village".